laugzzz/AP_group_11/README.md

 ### VisPy shows a black canvas or crashes

 VisPy requires an OpenGL-capable display driver.
 On Windows, ensure your graphics drivers are up to date.
 Running inside a remote session (e.g. RDP without GPU forwarding) may cause VisPy to fail.

 ---

+### Note for Mac Users
+Clone this project into a local (non-iCloud-synced) directory.
+If the project or virtual environment is stored in an iCloud-synced folder (e.g., Desktop or Documents), Qt plugins may fail to load due to a known macOS/Qt issue.

+---